-Vincent Ward is a New Zealand artist and award-winning filmmaker, internationally recognised for his ability to convey powerful emotional and psychological experiences through the use of moving image.
-His experimental mixed-media work explores the terrain where movement, paint and film collide.
-In both film and art Ward engages in a visceral visual language exploring moments of transformation, psychic states and our relationship with the physical world, explored in the 2011 U.S. publication on his work ‘Making the Transformational Moment in Film’ by Michael Wiese Productions.
+Vincent Ward is a New Zealand artist and award-winning filmmaker, internationally recognised for his ability to convey charged emotional and psychological experiences through his experimental approach to the use of moving image.
+Engaging in a visceral visual language, he explores the essential nature of life and our relationship with the physical world and psychic states.
+His contribution to international film making was explored in the US publication on his work ‘Making the Transformational Moment in Film’ by Michael Wiese, published in 2011.

 Ward lives and works in Auckland, New Zealand.